 - A reference from your school (to be requested via the online application).
 You can submit your application before your reference request has been completed, but your reference must be received through the online application before the closing date.

 Depending on the categories you fall under, the following additional documents will also be required:

 - Māori - reference from a Kaumatua such as an iwi representative of a Runanga or Trust Board that can endorse your whakapapa

 - Pasifika - an endorsement of your ethnicity from your School Dean for Pasifika or their nominee, a Pasifika community member or Pasifika Liaison Officer.

 - Socio-economically disadvantaged - a statement of earnings from parents and/or caregivers who provide you with financial support or statement if you are self-supporting.

-- Disability - a letter from your GP or other health professional.
+- Disability - supporting documentation from a GP or other registered health professional.

 - Refugee background - evidence of your refugee status.